 Into the Deep Blue Crevasse, Mendenhall Glacier, Alaska ©MDHarding

-I hope you have enjoyed reading and inspired to create great memories.
+I hope you have enjoyed reading and are inspired to create great memories.
 Please do be thoughtful and kind to animals by not participating in elephant rides/bathing etc. What experiences do you have on your list?
 What experiences will live with you forever?
 I would love to know.
 Please comment/share.
-You can reach me via email, Facebook, Twitter and Instagram.
+You can reach me via email, Facebook, Twitter, and Instagram.
 Until next time...happy travels:) x